williamd1k0/CustomPATH/README.md

 * Adds a new program to list from argv or dragging program onto executable.
 * Lists all saved programs if no arg is passed

+### `cpathn`

+* Executes a listed program from first argv using an external process
+* Lists all saved programs if no arg is passed

 ## Path list

 A simple csv (`custom_path.csv`) that saves the programs paths.